MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Explainability; Shapley Values; Feature Interactions.
   - <details><summary>Digest</summary> Several recent works explain black-box models by capturing the most influential features for prediction per instance; such explanation methods are univariate, as they characterize importance per feature.
 We extend univariate explanation to a higher-order; this enhances explainability, as bivariate methods can capture feature interactions in black-box models, represented as a directed graph.

+- Measuring the Interpretability of Unsupervised Representations via Quantized Reverse Probing. [[paper]](https://arxiv.org/abs/2209.03268)
+  - Iro Laina, Yuki M. Asano, Andrea Vedaldi. *ICLR 2022*
+  - Key Word: Interpretability; Self-Supervised Learning.
+  - <details><summary>Digest</summary> While a common way to evaluate self-supervised representations is through transfer to various downstream tasks, we instead investigate the problem of measuring their interpretability, i.e. understanding the semantics encoded in raw representations.
+We formulate the latter as estimating the mutual information between the representation and a space of manually labelled concepts.
+To quantify this we introduce a decoding bottleneck: information must be captured by simple predictors, mapping concepts to clusters in representation space.
+This approach, which we call reverse linear probing, provides a single number sensitive to the semanticity of the representation.

 - "Is your explanation stable?": A Robustness Evaluation Framework for Feature Attribution. [[paper]](https://arxiv.org/abs/2209.01782)
   - Yuyou Gan, Yuhao Mao, Xuhong Zhang, Shouling Ji, Yuwen Pu, Meng Han, Jianwei Yin, Ting Wang. *CCS 2022*
   - Key Word: Attributional Robustness.